 In order to complete the picture, sources are also used here which assume the real existence of a Popess and regard the description of the unnamed pope in the Liber Pontificalis as part of the biography of Joan.

-* Note to the picture:
+* Note on the image:

 After the source texts (Polonius and others) Joan was born in Mainz.
 A year of birth is not known.
 Based on her career and pregnancy (probably before the age of 40) it can be calculated that she was born in a time window between 825 and 830.